collectiveaccess/ProvidenceDocs/_source/providence/user/dataModelling/relationships.rst

    Relating an Entity.
 Choose a relationship type from the  dropdown menu.

 Save the changes made to the Relationships screen.

-It is also possible to create hierarchical relationships between records of various types.